 Health and wellbeing must be the core of your travel policy

-Incorporating a more mindful, health-centric approach to travel policy impacts productivity in a hugely, positive way.
+Consider wellness as an essential element of your travel policy, because incorporating a more mindful, health-centric approach to travel policy impacts productivity in a hugely, positive way.
 Spending on business travel is an investment, not an expense.
 Treating it as such will pay dividends in the long run, both for the traveler’s health and satisfaction and a company’s employee retention and long-term success.